Skip to content

 Why might I need a declaration of trust?

-If you're buying a home with your partner but one of you is paying more towards the deposit, a declaration of trust clarifies how ownership is shared.
+If you're purchasing a home with your partner but one of you is paying more towards the deposit, a declaration of trust clarifies how ownership is shared.
 It can help ensure fairness if you split up or sell the house in the future.

 What is included in a declaration of trust?